dogusAkaydin/MLwatch/README.md

 Furthermore, unpredictable shifts in live data is a common concern for many production ML models once they are deployed.
 The ML model developers may not always have the metrics ready to help them decide when to retrain their models.
 As a result, they retrain the models at frequencies which may be more or less than actually needed.
-MLwatch aims to produce near-real-time statistics on the predictions of the model to help ML model developers monitor fitness of the model to shifts in the incoming data.
+MLwatch aims to produce near realtime statistics on the predictions of the model to help ML model developers monitor fitness of the model to shifts in the incoming data.

 ## The DE challenges

-The primary data engineering challenge in this system is to integrate the ML component to the datapipleline so that a high-number of inferences can be made (e.g. 1000 inference/sec.) with a relatively small time delay ( <1 min).
+The main data engineering challenge in this system is to integrate the ML component to the datapipleline so that a high-number of inferences can be made (e.g. 1000 inferences/sec.) with a relatively small time delay (<1 min).
 While a sub-minute delay is not necessary for monitoring the performance metrics, it would be useful in case an anomaly-detection mechanism would be tied to this pipeline.

 ## The pipeline